 This means that student loan borrowers can take an “above the line” deduction on student loan interest payments into next year.

 Unlike most tax deductions, you do not need to itemize your taxes to take the student loan interest deduction.
-That means that even with the higher standard deduction, you may still qualify to take this deduction in 2018.
+That means that even with the higher standard deduction, you may still qualify to take this deduction.

 Who Qualifies To Take The Student Loan Interest Deduction?

-To take the student loan interest deduction, you must pay at least $600 in student loan interest in 2018.
+To take the student loan interest deduction, you must pay at least $600 in student loan interest.
 You can only deduct up to a maximum of $2500 in interest paid.